-The goal of the present paper is the development, analysis and numerical realization of efficient, fast and certified solution algorithms for the necessary stationarity system of (P).
+The goal of the present paper is the development, analysis and numerical realization of efficient, fast and certified solution algorithms for a first-order system of (P).
 Of course, for the implementation, a discretization of the state space V and the PDE constraint is required.
-Utilizing a standard finite element (FE) method for the discretization of the stationarity system of (P), we derive a complex nonlinear and nonsmooth large-scale system.
+Utilizing a standard finite element (FE) method for the discretization of the first-order system of (P), we derive a complex nonlinear and nonsmooth large-scale system.
 To obtain fast numerical solution methods, a reduced order approach is applied employing the reduced basis (RB) method - cf., e.g., [3, 13, 18, 20].